cbovis/awesome-digital-nomads/readme.md

 ## Accommodation
 - [Airbnb](http://airbnb.com) - Short term rooms and private apartments at affordable rates.
 - [Kayak](http://kayak.com/hotels) - Compare hotel prices across leading booking websites including Expedia, Booking.com, Agoda, and Hotels.com.
-- [Hostelworld](http://hostelworld.com) - Budget accomodation for nomads that prefer a more social environment or need to keep costs down.
+- [Hostelworld](http://hostelworld.com) - Budget accommodation for nomads that prefer a more social environment or need to keep costs down.
-- [Couchsurfing](http://couchsurfing.com) - The ultimate budget accomodation, meet new people and join in local experiences in exchange for a free bed or couch.
+- [Couchsurfing](http://couchsurfing.com) - The ultimate budget accommodation, meet new people and join in local experiences in exchange for a free bed or couch.
 - [Colive.co](http://colive.co) - Find and organise coliving arrangements with other nomads.
 - [Coliving](https://coliving.com) - Find coliving spaces around the world to live with like-minded individuals.